115100/simple_c_server/README.md

-Small(?) project to learn how to C.
+Small(?) project to learn how to ASM/C.

 Build with `make`.